aidanlister/coreui/js/tests/README.md

-## How does CoreUI's test suite work?
+## How does Bootstrap's test suite work?

 Bootstrap uses [Jasmine](https://jasmine.github.io/).
 Each plugin has a file dedicated to its tests in `tests/unit/<plugin-name>.spec.js`.